-Nazi ideology placed great importance on promoting the health and physical strength of the so-called Volksgemeinschaft (German racial community).
-The regime sponsored many sporting events and athletic activities for “Aryan” citizens through Nazi youth groups and the “Strength through Joy” program (Kraft durch Freude).1 Nazi public health officials urged every German to exercise regularly, but the regime encouraged men and women to do very different types of exercises.
+Nazi ideology placed great importance on promoting the health and physical strength of the so-called "national community" ("Volksgemeinschaft").
+The regime sponsored many sporting events and athletic activities for “Aryan” citizens through Nazi youth groups and the “Strength through Joy” program ("Kraft durch Freude").1 Nazi public health officials urged every German to exercise regularly, but the regime encouraged men and women to do very different types of exercises.

 The featured propaganda film shows young women performing group exercises and helping children with their gymnastics.
 Created in 1937, “Healthy Woman - Healthy Nation” demonstrates the Nazi ideal of young “Aryan” women making themselves fit and strong so they can become healthy mothers.
 Similar propaganda films of young German men exercising in the Hitler Youth show them hiking mountains and doing military exercises.
 Particularly in the years before World War II, the Nazi regime encouraged young German women to practice graceful, coordinated exercises intended to develop feminine grace and a spirit of camaraderie and solidarity.2